 Afterwards, stop at Bogazkoy, a local village built on the ruins of the ancient Hittite capital, where you'll discover what it's like to live in the shadow of history.

-Following lunch an included lunch at a local restaurant, you'll explore the ancient site of Hattusas, capital of the great Hittite Kingdom—a powerful empire of the Ancient Near East that ruled from about 1600 to 1200 BC.
+Following an included lunch at a local restaurant, you'll explore the ancient site of Hattusas, capital of the great Hittite Kingdom—a powerful empire of the Ancient Near East that ruled from about 1600 to 1200 BC.
 Located high on a rocky summit, Hattusas offers a wealth of archaeological treasures that have been recovered from this former center of the kingdom, including records offering extensive details concerning political and religious aspects of the culture.

 From here, continue on to Ankara, arriving by early evening and enjoying dinner at the hotel.